 * Example: value of one the following rates: CF BIRC, EURIBOR, HIBOR, SHIBOR, SOFR, SONIA, TONAR, etc.

-* @notice Returns the oracle contract address for the benchmark rate, or the zero address when the two parties agreed to set the benchmark manually.
+* @notice Returns the oracle contract address for acceptable reference rates (benchmark), or the zero address when the two parties agreed to set the benchmark manually.

 * This contract SHOULD be used to fetch real time benchmark rate